Devemmy01/mindfuel/README.md

 - User reports provide a moderation pathway.
 - Privacy, terms, and cookie pages are present in the app.

-## Interview Explanation

-Here is a concise way to explain MindFuel in an interview:

-> MindFuel is a reflective social journaling platform I built with Next.js, TypeScript, MongoDB, Firebase Auth, and PWA support.
-The product helps users answer daily prompts, share lessons, save meaningful reflections, and build a visible record of personal growth.
-It combines a social feed with journaling, streaks, milestones, web push notifications, email reminders, hashtags, comments, reposts, and user profiles.

-You can also explain the engineering side like this:

-> Architecturally, MindFuel uses the Next.js App Router for both UI and backend route handlers.
-MongoDB and Mongoose power the core data models, Firebase handles authentication, Cloudinary handles media uploads, Resend handles email, and a custom service worker handles web push notifications.
-I also implemented scheduled Vercel cron jobs for recurring reminders and daily content delivery.

 ## Technical Highlights

 - Built a full-stack product with Next.js App Router and TypeScript.